Zeeeepa/xyops/docs/data-structures.md

 ## Bucket.data

 The user data stored in the bucket.
+This is stored separately from the bucket object.

+## Bucket.files

+An array of [File](#file) objects in the bucket.
+This is stored separately from the bucket object.

 # Category